marcel-balint/e-commerce/README.md

  * Create a **requirements.txt** file: `pip3 freeze --local > requirements.txt`.
  * Create a **Procfile** to tell Heroku what type of application is being deployed using gunicorn, and how to run it: `web: gunicorn ecommerce.wsgi:application`.
  * Sign up for or log into your Heroku account, create your project app, and click the _Deploy_ tab.
 Select _Connect GitHub_ as the Deployment Method, and select _Enable Automatic Deployment_.
- * In the Heroku _Settings_ tab, click on the _Reveal Config Vars_ button to configure environmental variables as in the local deployment above (You will need to copy/paste all of the .env key value pairs into the config variables).
+ * In the Heroku _Settings_ tab, click on the _Reveal Config Vars_ button to configure environmental variables as in the local deployment above (You will need to copy/paste all of the .env key value pairs into the config variables and add the **SECRET_KEY**).
  * In the _Resources_ tab, go to the Add-ons section and add the _Heroku Postgres_ add-on.
 Choose the Hobby level when prompted.
 This will give you a remote database to use for your project.
 The database URI will be located in the _Config Vars_ in the _Settings_ tab.
  * The app will now be deployed and built by Heroku and will be ready to run.
  * Alter your project's _settings.py_ file to connect to the remote database using the `dj_database_url` Python package.